bcoles/kasld/docs/architecture.md

 calls one of the five emitter helpers (see
 [Emitter API](../CONTRIBUTING.md#emitter-api)), which produce the correct shape and reject malformed inputs at the source.

 ---

+## Coverings vs observations

+Most tagged lines are **observations**: independent witnesses of a point or a bound (`pos=base`/`top`/`interior`/`unknown`).
+Two observations of the same `(type, region, name)` *corroborate* — the orchestrator's merge pass collapses them into one record, intersecting bounds and unioning provenance.

+A `pos=extent` line is different in kind.
+It is one member of a **complete, single-source covering** of a region — a whole RAM map, where every E820 / device-tree `/memory` / online hotplug extent is emitted and the kernel-relevant value is in the **gaps between** extents (a gap is known non-RAM, so the image cannot start there).
+A covering is therefore:

+- **Not corroboratable, never merged.** Two sources' maps must not be mixed: a runtime-offlined block is RAM in the boot E820 but a hole in a hotplug view, so unioning would melt a real gap or synthesise a false one.
+Each map is independently complete for its own substrate.
+- **Routed out-of-band.** The orchestrator sends `pos=extent` records to a dedicated `coverings[]` store on the evidence set, **bypassing the merge**, and tags each with its single emitting `origin`.
+The map rules (`ram_map_phys_exclude`, `firmware_memmap_holes`) read `coverings[]` grouped by origin; no other rule sees them.

+The wire marker `pos=extent` is the whole contract — there is no per-component allowlist.
+Because a *partial* map would carve false gaps, only whole-map sources may emit it, enforced by `tests/check-extent-callers`.

+---